1927 Rocksprings tornado: Aftermath

 Outside help first arrived to the town around five hours, or after 12:00 am CST, following the tornado.
 Anti-tetanus immunoglobulin was used by medical personnel to help reduce tetanus infections.

 Following the event, the tornado's path was the subject of a tornado damage survey and overall study by meteorologist J.H.
 Jarboe, which found that the tornado was accompanied by baseball-sized hail and did not have a visible funnel cloud.
 The study also noted that the tornado "surpassed violence" and that a concrete building was "exploded".
 A cement-constructed church in town suffered large cracks from the tornado's winds, and the walls bulged outward as a result of damage from the tornado.
 The damage survey also detailed that while the town's post office and courthouse survived the tornado itself, they were damaged and caught fire soon after.

 In his 1990 publication of Significant Tornadoes: A chronology of events, tornado historian Thomas P. Grazulis noted that "nothing approaching the level of tornadic activity had been recorded in the area before, nor has any major activity been recorded since".
 Damage from the tornado in Rocksprings totaled an estimated $1,230,000 (1927 USD), or $ (2025 USD).
+The tornado was the third-deadliest in Texas history, behind the 1953 Waco tornado and the 1902 Goliad tornado.